Student Handbook – Residential Affairs Policies

 There is considerable overlap among the policies described in the Student Handbook.
 Students are bound by and are responsible for understanding state, federal, University, and Academy laws and policies.
 The Student Handbook elaborates on those Academy policies that are more restrictive than University policies.
 If a policy is not listed in this Handbook, the Academy policy is the same as the University policy.

 The Academy rules and policies are designed to ensure the safety and well-being of students.
-Parents may not give more permission than Academy policy allows but may give less, in which case the situation would be understood between the student and parents.
-Parents cannot expect Residential and Student Affairs staff to enforce any rules other than Academy policy.
-Parents/guardians should contact the Office of Residential and Student Affairs if questions arise.
+Parents/Guardians may not give more permission than Academy policy allows but may give less, in which case the situation would be understood between the student and parents/guardians.
+Parents/Guardians cannot expect Residential and Student Affairs staff to enforce any rules other than Academy policy.
+Parents/Guardians should contact the Office of Residential and Student Affairs if questions arise.

 Questions About Policies